Agustin-Bulzomi/Projects/README.md

 This repository works as a storage for codes and multimedia that I've created for both college and work.
 Two main branches are used to organize them: programming and design.

 1) Programming:

-- In 2016 I've developed some rudimentary macros for data input automation in ecExpense.
-Most of it could be improved since I've learned AutoHotKey on my own.
-Sensitive information was blurred from the video for legal purposes.
+- In 2016 I developed some rudimentary macros for data input automation in ecExpense.
+Most of it could be improved since I've learned AutoHotKey on my own and, in the following years, I've learned more.
+For legal purposes, I've blurred sensitive information from the videos.
 - In a college elective called "Laboratory of Public Policies", which asked us to form teams and prepare a project using R, we've created two RMarkdown files with basic data wrangling and CSS configuration.

 2) Design: